github/release-radar/faq.md

 Fill out this [issue](https://github.com/mishmanners/github-release-radar/issues/new?assignees=MishManners&labels=&template=release-radar-request.yml&title=%5BRelease+Radar+Request%5D+%3Ctitle%3E) to be considered.

 If you need help, or want to see an example of a completed form, you can view [this issue](https://github.com/mishmanners/github-release-radar/issues/1) as a guide.
+Due to the nature of the Release Radar, and the number of requests, we only feature [major version releases](https://dev.to/mishmanners/shipping-a-new-open-source-project-have-you-thought-about-release-naming-150n).

 ## What is a major version release?